oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 claim values.

 The digest derivation algorithm identifier MUST be one of the following:

-- a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [IANA.Hash.Algorithms]
+- a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms]
-- an HMAC algorithm value from the "Algorithmn Name" column in the IANA "JSON Web Signature and Encryption Algorithms" registry [IANA.JWS.Algorithms]
+- an HMAC algorithm value from the "Algorithmn Name" column in the IANA "JSON Web Signature and Encryption Algorithms" registry [@IANA.JWS.Algorithms]
 - a value defined in another specification and/or profile of this specification

 To promote interoperability, implementations MUST support the SHA-256 hash algorithm.